Alluxio/alluxio/docs/en/api/POSIX-API.md

 FUSE has the following I/O modes controlling whether data will be cached and the cache invalidation policy:
 - `direct_io` (default): disables the kernel data cache
 - `kernel_cache`: always cache data in kernel and no cache invalidation is happening.
-This should only be enabled on filesystem, whether the file data is never changed externally (not through the current FUSE mount point)
+This should only be enabled on filesystem where the file data is never changed externally (not through the current FUSE mount point)
 - `auto_cache`: cache data in kernel and invalidate cache if the modification time or the size of the file has changed

 Kernel data cache will significantly improve the I/O performance but is easy to consume a large amount of node memory.